 Nevertheless Mr Richard himself found his schooling in the United States completely unchallenging and persuaded the authorities to let him leave secondary school six months early to join the crew of a ship conducting ocean research.

 "I was an introverted, quiet, asocial person, but in fairness to the research I also didn't pay much attention to the rules so I got into trouble.
 I didn't attend classes," he said.

 Mr Richard went on to study psychology and law and founded successful computer hardware and software firms.

 He says that a good idea, persistence and a dash of luck are the key ingredients of success in business.

-And he points out that just because the research found a link between rebellious teenage years and later business success, that link does not mean one caused the other.'Not stupid'
+And he points out that just because the research found a link between rebellious teenage years and later business success, that link does not mean one caused the other.

 Prof Peter Saville has long been interested in the motivations of business people, both as a researcher in the field of industrial and organisational psychology and as an entrepreneur himself.